A Definition of Pick and Pack

 Fulfillment centers offering pick and pack services make it easy for organizations to offer various products from online stores to customers.
 Customers appreciate having a wide variety of items from which to choose, and companies often sell more when they offer more.
 As the fulfillment center receives orders, pick and pack workers gather requested items from the master cartons and package and label them for shipment.

 When done well, pick and pack is a fulfillment method that can increase customer satisfaction.
 Skilled pickers and packers fill orders accurately with items that are in good condition and ensure orders are shipped on time.
-Companies that hire talented pick and pack laborers also improve customer satisfaction by making sure items are handled carefully, are packaged well, and are clearly labeled.
+Companies that hire talented pick and pack laborers also improve customer satisfaction by making sure items are handled carefully, packaged well, and clearly labeled.
 These skilled staffers handle fluctuations in order numbers and manage busy periods well, too.

 Organizations also utilize pick and pack fulfillment because it is cost-effective.
 By nature, the pick and pack process is designed for orders of various sizes, so minimum order charges typically do not apply.
 Pick and pack also often eliminates collecting items from different storage facilities and sending them elsewhere for packaging and labeling.
 The streamlined nature of pick and pack makes it more efficient overall, which keeps costs low.